6 tips for keeping good tax records

 Still, many of us end up scrambling during tax season to chase down receipts or poring over calendars at the end of the year to add up work-related mileage.

-Not only do these last-minute efforts waste time, but there’s also a good chance that failing to track expenses and other tax-related records on a regular basis ends up costing you money, both through missed deductions or by paying your accountant for the extra time related to getting your returns prepared.
+These last-minute efforts waste time, and there’s also a good chance that regularly failing to track expenses and other tax-related records ends up costing you money, both through missed deductions and by paying your accountant for the extra related time to getting your returns prepared.

 It doesn’t have to be that way, particularly for today’s small business owners.
 New technology and a host of small business-related apps have made keeping good tax records easier than ever.
 Taking some time to automate and simplify your approach can make tax season a breeze and help make sure you get the small business tax breaks and benefits you deserve.